Michel Ancel / Member of the game creation contest jury

 Michel Ancel will honour us with his presence at MAGIC 2017 as a member of the judging panel for the videogame creation contest.
 You will also find him at conferences and meet & greet sessions!

-Cédric BiscayIt is a great honour for Shibuya Productions to announce the fourth Edition of Monaco Anime Game International Conferences (MAGIC) taking place next 24th February in Monaco’s Grimaldi Forum.
-Being myself a fan of mangas, video games, animation and comics, I just wanted to share those passions with people who love those worlds by bringing them some of the greatest artists from around the world.
+Cédric BiscayIt is a great honour for Shibuya Productions to announce the fourth annual Monaco Anime Game International Conferences (MAGIC) taking place next 24th February in Monaco’s Grimaldi Forum.
+Being myself a fan of mangas, video games, animation and comics, I just wanted to share those passions with people who love these worlds by bringing them some of the greatest artists from around the world.
 Read more...